devychen/Course_AIEd/README.md

 - Using AI agents to simulate learning environment, with AI being the classmates (not or not only as teachers as in previous studies we've seen).
 - With the aim to guide future downstream application design of multi-agents in simulating studying environment, this paper wants to do a relatively systemantic review on the following aspects:
 1. Primarily, how to simulate the environments, what factors should be considered.
-2. How the interactions of agents and human/agent teachers, agents and human classmates influence the performance of students.
+2. How the interactions of agents and human/agent teachers, agents and human classmates influence the performance of students, what factors advance/contribute.
 3. Else tbc.